Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 If our best upgrade pick is out of stock, you won’t be disappointed with this OXO Good Grips thermometer.
 The OXO was quick and accurate, registering boiling water and cooked chicken in just three seconds.
 It has a very thin tip, too, so it didn’t poke large holes into the chicken when we used it, either.

-Our two major complaints with this model were centered around aesthetics.
-For starters, its sleek design made it a little hard to hold over hot items, as the steam coated the smooth surface to make it slippery.
-We also didn’t like that the settings for changing Fahrenheit to Celsius were also hidden behind a battery panel, which required a Phillips head screwdriver for removal.
+Our two major complaints about this model centered on aesthetics.
+For starters, its sleek design made it a little hard to hold over hot items, as the steam coated the smooth surface, making it slippery.
+We also didn’t like that the settings for changing Fahrenheit to Celsius were hidden behind a battery panel, which required a Phillips-head screwdriver for removal.

 The Lavatools PT12 Javelin nearly made it as the top pick, but it was just a bit slower to register temperatures.
-While it was just as accurate, it averaged five seconds in its temperature readings—but the ThermoWorks and OXO models only took two to three seconds.
+While it was just as accurate, it averaged 5 seconds per temperature reading—but the ThermoWorks and OXO models took only 2 to 3 seconds.

-I love the minimalistic packaging and the super-compact size of the thermometer itself, and it has some really nice features like an auto on and off as you open the probe.
-The built-in magnet makes it easy to store on the fridge and the display is one of the largest of all the models we tested.
-Our only knock is this: The three-inch probe may not be long enough to hit the center of a large roast, and you have to remove the battery panel to change from Fahrenheit to Celsius.
+I love the minimalist packaging and the super-compact size of the thermometer itself, and it has some really nice features, like auto-on/off as you open the probe.
+The built-in magnet makes it easy to store in the fridge, and the display is one of the largest among the models we tested.
+Our only knock is this: The three-inch probe may not reach the center of a large roast, and you have to remove the battery panel to switch from Fahrenheit to Celsius.

 The Kizen was a best seller on Amazon at the time of this review.
 We liked several features of this handheld thermometer, including large, easy-to-read numbers, a bright backlit display, and an auto on/off feature when you open it.

-The soft buttons were easy to press, and there was a small guide for meat temperatures on the face that could be helpful for new cooks.
-That said, it wasn’t the most accurate, reading temperatures a few degrees higher than it should on boiling water and cooked chicken.
+The soft buttons were easy to press, and a small guide to meat temperatures on the face could be helpful for new cooks.
+That said, it wasn’t the most accurate, reading temperatures a few degrees higher than they should be on boiling water and cooked chicken.
 It wasn’t the slowest in the test group, but it wasn’t the quickest, either.

 Taylor 9306N Splash-Proof Dual Temperature Thermometer

 The heavy-duty Taylor Infrared was the only thermometer we tested that had dual temperature functions.
-Use the foldaway probe to take the internal temperatures or click “scan” to take surface temperatures with the infrared sensor.
+Use the foldaway probe to measure internal temperatures, or click “scan” to measure surface temperatures with the infrared sensor.
 While we liked the packaging, unfortunately, the results weren’t up to par.
 The display was small, and this thermometer was neither fast nor accurate.
 While it was super precise at low temperatures, it didn’t register the correct temperature of boiling water (missing the mark by more than 4 degrees).

 If you search "kitchen thermometer" on Amazon, the ThermoPro TP03A Instant Read will be one of the first on the list.
 At the time of this review, it had over 102,000 reviews with a positive rating, but it wasn’t our favorite from the group.

-I have to admit, I started out annoyed with the Surround Point —it was the only product that didn’t come with batteries included!
+I have to admit, I started annoyed with the Surround Point — it was the only product that didn’t come with batteries included!
 Once I found some spare AAAs, this one didn’t really wow me with results, either.
 The buttons are stiff and hard to push, and the probe is a little awkward to remove from its locked position.
 It was the slowest of all the products we tested, too.
-The only saving grace—it will speak out the temperature on display, making this product the best option for those who are visually impaired.
+The only saving grace is that it will display the temperature on the screen, making this product the best option for those who are visually impaired.

 Hi, I'm Lindsay Mattison, a trained professional chef.
 Throughout my career, I’ve found that precision and speed are critical in a fast-paced restaurant environment, but they're no less important at home.
-This is especially true when it comes to a digital instant-read meat thermometer.
+This is especially true for a digital instant-read meat thermometer.
 It can really make a difference if you want to cook up the best cuts of meat, candy, or fried foods.
-Since I'm pretty picky when it comes to my personal thermometer, I wanted to help you pick the perfect one!
+Since I'm pretty picky about my personal thermometer, I tried to help you pick the perfect one!

 The Tests